Human musculoskeletal system: Function

 The skeletal system serves as a framework for tissues and organs to attach themselves to.
 This system acts as a protective structure for vital organs.
 Major examples of this are the brain being protected by the skull and the lungs being protected by the rib cage.

 Located in long bones are two distinctions of bone marrow (yellow and red).
 The yellow marrow has fatty connective tissue and is found in the marrow cavity.
 During starvation, the body uses the fat in yellow marrow for energy.
 The red marrow of some bones is an important site for blood cell production, approximately 2.6 million red blood cells per second in order to replace existing cells that have been destroyed by the liver.
 Here all erythrocytes, platelets, and most leukocytes form in adults.
 From the red marrow, erythrocytes, platelets, and leukocytes migrate to the blood to do their special tasks.

 Another function of bones is the storage of certain minerals.
 Calcium and phosphorus are among the main minerals being stored.
 The importance of this storage "device" helps to regulate mineral balance in the bloodstream.
-When the fluctuation of minerals is high, these minerals are stored in bone; when it is low it will be withdrawn from the bone.
+When the fluctuation of minerals is high, these minerals are stored in the bone; when it is low they will be withdrawn from the bone.

 Muscular

 There are three types of muscles—cardiac, skeletal, and smooth.
 Smooth muscles are used to control the flow of substances within the lumens of hollow organs, and are not consciously controlled.
 Skeletal and cardiac muscles have striations that are visible under a microscope due to the components within their cells.
 Only skeletal and smooth muscles are part of the musculoskeletal system and only the muscles can move the body.
 Cardiac muscles are found in the heart and are used only to circulate blood; like the smooth muscles, these muscles are not under conscious control.
 Skeletal muscles are attached to bones and arranged in opposing groups around joints.
-Muscles are innervated, to communicate nervous energy to, by nerves, which conduct electrical currents from the central nervous system and cause the muscles to contract.
+Muscles are innervated, whereby nervous signals are communicated by nerves, which conduct electrical currents from the central nervous system and cause the muscles to contract.